 Stoneleigh Garden, Villanova, PA

 Stoneleigh Garden was designed by the Olmsted Brothers firm and is a historically and culturally significant garden in the Philadelphia area.
 Shortly after opening in 2018, Stoneleigh was threatened by the possible expansion of a local school district.
 The Lower Merion School Board proposed taking all or part of the 42-acre site to create playing fields and other infrastructure for the school district.
-Although there is a conservation easement on the property, it does not protect it from the exercise of eminent domain.

-On June 5, 2018, the Garden Conservancy joined with numerous horticultural and conservation organizations to write a letter to the school district to protest their proposed action.
+On June 5, 2018, The Garden Conservancy joined with numerous horticultural and conservation organizations to write a letter to the school district to protest their proposed action.
 Despite progress to derail the proposed taking, this important cultural landscape is still in danger.
 As of January 2020, the Lower Merion School District is considering several options for the construction of new playing fields.
 Learn more about Stoneleigh.